jyasskin/handling-unreliable-links/README.md

 If the link is created after the archived URL has changed, it can record the original URL but still make the primary link visit an archive.

-As far as I know, there's not yet an implementation of this design.
+https://github.com/iipc/robustlinks seems to be an implementation of this design.

 #### How this solution would solve the user needs